HuiHu1/Distributed-Privacy-Preserving-Fair-Learning/README.md

-This repository is to explore privacy-preserving fair machine learning.
+This repository aims to record the related work on privacy-preserving fair machine learning.

 Matlab and Python implementation of privacy-preserving fair machine learning: